Willian-Ribeiro/hello-world/README.md

 The following recursive alghorithm can be analyzed as a binary tree, where for each time the recursive function is called, 2 calls for the same recursive function will be made (exception for the case where the node is a leaf).

 To analyse its complexity, let's suppose a tree of depth 3. (see image "2 recursive calls").
-In the worst case, all nodes until depth 3 will have sub-nodes, what causes the function to call itself twice.
+In the worst case, all nodes until depth 3 will have sub-nodes, what causes the function to call itself twice (once for the left and once for the right sub-node).

 Therefore, the number of calls of the function will be equals to the number of branches in the tree.
 In this case, 15 branches where created.
-By induction, one can notice that the formula is given by 2^n-1, where n is the depth of the tree.
+By induction, one can notice that the formula is given by 2^(x+1)-1, where x is the depth of the tree.
+It is easy to see that the number of branches is exactly same as the amount of input nodes.
+Thus, for each node, the function is called once, resulting in a function f(n) = n + c.

-Since this function is not only calling itself as a recursive function, but also maxValue and minValue, we should supose that for each time the recursive function checkBST is called, maxValue and minValue are called n times (see image "auxiliary recursive functions").
+Since this function is not only calling itself, but also maxValue and minValue.
+The cost of calling maxValue and minValue for each node in the tree is 2*(log2(nodes+1)-2).
+Cost of minValue and maxValues, see image "auxiliary recursive functions", is given below:

+nodes  = 2^(depth+1)-1
+nodes + 1 = 2 ^ (altura + 1)
+log2(nodes+1) = depth + 1
+depth = log2(depth+1) - 1

+function calls = depth - 1 = log2(nodes+1) - 2

-Therefore, the function that best describes the "cost" of checkBST is f(n) = c1*n*(2^n) + c2.
-In big O: f(n) = O(n*(2^n)).
+Therefore, the function that best describes the "cost" of checkBST is f(n) = c1*(n+c2)*(c3*log2(n+1)+c4) + c5.
+In big O: f(n) = O(n*log2(n)).